JamesMeta/Budget-365/README.md

 ## Usage
 To use the app in the current configuration please create a brand new account or use the one provided below.
 I recommend you use the account though for the best view of the project

+For this to work our Supabase Project must also still be operating, if you are unable to connect it is likely we didn't renew it.

 ### Login that has stuff going on

 Email: jamesmata556@gmail.com